GlobalFishingWatch/pipe-carrier-portal/assets/downloadables/README.md

 * `port.zip`: Zipped CSV file containing all the port events.

-* `eez.zip`: Zipped CSV file containing all the EEZ's and their codes we use in the event files.

 All event files share the same schema with the same columns.

 ### File schema